davinbirdi/LearningBash/CleaningUpScreenshots/LearningBash.md

 ## How I am Learning to Cycle through screenshots:

+### Problem: I have too many screenshots on my desktop
+### Solution: Automate looking at them and deciding to keep or delete them
+I really don't want to have to open each one up, then close it, then right click and delete.
+I can't just use the rm bash command because the titles are vague and don't tell me the contents.

+### Debrief:
+This went incredibly fast and I really liked how easy it was and that things opened and closed for me.
+Really effective way to view the contents of the file and then quickly decide if it's worth keeping or deleting.

+### Process:

 First Need to list all files of interest in one location:
 ```
 > cd ../Desktop